From Patient to Provider

 “My grades have improved exponentially compared to high school,” he said.
 “Taking that time before coming back to college and working on myself definitely helped.”

-He credits much of that success to the close-knit environment within the Physical Therapy Assistant program.
+He credits much of that success to the close-knit environment within the Physical Therapist Assistant program.
 Classmates supported one another by sharing study materials, preparing for practical exams together, and spending time outside class through volleyball games and game nights.

 “I feel like we were pretty tight knit,” he said.
 “We were always sharing notes or helping each other understand something better.”